SaulVas/ICS2000-Source-Code/README.md

 ```

 ## Proof of concept

+At its core, our goal was to have 3 drones survey a large quadratic area, using various AI techniques to generate the optimal routes to do so.
+Then the drones would take photos at optimal picture points, detecting any cars in the images taken and relaying the coordinates of where a car was detected back to home base.

+Since we don't actually have a physical prototype that flies the drones in real life, we opted for 2 methods to simulate and show a proof of concept for our project.

 1. A demonstration of our object detection model on real-life images taken using the drones supplied.
 These images would contain different types of cars, different backgrounds, and the cars placed in different positions in the frame.
 This can be run by running *WorkingProject/obj/detect.py* from within the *obj* directory.
 2. Creating a visual simulation of three drones surveying a 1000m by 1000m grid.
 All the values used in the simulation are based on the specs listed on DJI's website.
 The visual simulation can be viewed by running *WorkingProject/route_nav/Simulation.py* from within the *route_nav* directory.